-A relying party is the entity that relies on the validity of the binding of the certificate subject name to a public key, that is, the relying party is a third party (not a private key holder or a CA) trusting certificates issued by CAs in HiPKI.
+A relying party refers to an entity who believes in the connection between the certificate subject name and a public key.
 The relying party must check the validity of the received certificate by checking the CA certificate and the appropriate certificate status information.
 The certificate may be used for the following work after checking the validity of the certificate: